FundedByMe/django-mangopay/docs/api.rst

 Once you have added all the pages you wanted to the document you can ask for validation from mangopay via ``ask_for_validation()``.
 This should change the status of the document to ``VALIDATION_ASKED``.

-One business day after asking for validation you should be able to see if mangopay approved the document or not via ``get()`` which will get the updated document from mangopay.
-At this point it should either have the status of ``VALIDATED`` or ``REFUSED``.

 ::